rnvannatta/vanity-scheme/README.md

 It is capable of producing executables which run on Linux and Windows, using GCC and MinGW.
 The compiler itself only runs on Linux.
 An interpreter is also provided, as well as windows builds for that interpreter.
 The interpreter is fully capable of running any vanity scheme program.
 There are no limitations on FFI code, unlike e.g. Chicken Scheme.

+The compiler also has support for targeting wasm via the emscripten toolchain.

 The compiler is free software under GPL v2.0, and the runtime is free software under LGPL v2.1.
 So, just as with gcc, you may use the compiler to build and link nonfree software if you do not statically link the runtime library.

 ## Install Instructions